History of The University Dames

 Members also join smaller "Interest Groups," some of which meet monthly.
 Especially popular in recent years have been the Sewing Group, Play Group (for Moms with little ones), Lunch Group, Recipe Group and the daily Walking Group.

-The annual dues are decided by vote at the beginning of each year and are presently $12.00.
-This money has been used for general expenses.
-Hostesses for each meeting have assumed the expense of refreshments.
+The annual dues are decided by vote at the beginning of each year and are presently $20.00.
+This money has been used for general expenses and to support the Book Scholarship.